Other ADB Members

 |09B - International loans/grants|

-As of 20 April 2020, a EUR13 billion liquidity scheme, approved by European Commission, is available to provide direct grants and public guarantee loans to companies.
+(i) As of 20 April 2020, a EUR13 billion liquidity scheme, approved by European Commission, is available to provide direct grants and public guarantee loans to companies.
 Key measures include: (a) EUR1 billion a month financial support (see Non-health in Measure 5); (b) EUR3.7 billion of state-guaranteed credit lines (see Loan guarantees in Measure 2); (c) EUR6.2 billion of (within-year) tax and social security contribution deferrals for companies and employees.
-Out of EUR13 billion, allocation for EUR2.1 billion is not clear.
+Out of EUR13 billion, allocation for EUR2.1 billion is not clear. (ii) 12 March 2021, remainder of the EUR7 billion new measures to support the economy of which EUR1.16 billion are grants (see item i of Measure 05C, item iv of Measure 3A). [update]

 |11 - Other Economic Measures|